-Boston-born artist Michael Epton returns home with "Recovery Collection" after life-changing encephalitis battle
+Boston-born artist Michael Epton returns home with "recovery collection" after life-changing encephalitis battle

 Exhibition Details

 The Blackfriars exhibition will feature original works including oil paintings, mixed media pieces, and drawings from "The Recovery Collection."
-All original works are available for purchase at the venue, and a series of limited edition prints will be available online at michaelepton.com.
+All original works are available for purchase at the venue, and a series of limited edition prints will be available online at michaelepton.com at a later date.

-Michael Epton is a member of the prestigious ACME studio community in East London and has exhibited across London in several solo and group shows over his 30-year career.

 The private view is a chance to see the exhibition in an intimate setting with complimentary refreshments.
 Open to all, registration is requested for catering purposes.